yahuei315/IBM-SkillsBuild-Project-1/README.md

-# IBM-SkillsBuild-Project-1
+# Regression Project 1
 Always great to have a fresh start!

-Welcome to my journey on IBM SkillsBuild courses!
+Welcome to my journey on exploring regression model in real-world problems!
-IBM SkillsBuild is a wonderful and fantastic platform for a curious self-learner like me.